Rowerliu/ADD/README.md

 # ADD

 **Generating Progressive Images from Pathological Transitions via Diffusion Model**<br/>
-[Zeyu Liu](https://github.com/Rowerliu), Tianyi Zhang, Yufang He, Yu Zhao, Yunlu Feng, Guanglei Zhang<br/>
+[Zeyu Liu](https://github.com/Rowerliu), [Tianyi Zhang](https://github.com/sagizty), Yufang He, Yu Zhao, Yunlu Feng, Guanglei Zhang<br/>
 [Arxiv](https://arxiv.org/abs/2311.12316), [GitHub](https://github.com/Rowerliu/ADD)

 <img src="assets/ADD.png" height="300" />

 ## 🗃️ Overview
-Deep learning is widely applied in computer-aided pathological diagnosis, which alleviates the pathologist workload and provide timely clinical analysis.
-However, most models generally require large-scale annotated data for training, which faces challenges due to the sampling and annotation scarcity in pathological images.
-The rapid developing generative models shows potential to generate more training samples from recent studies.
-However, they also struggle in generalization diversity with limited training data, incapable of generating effective samples.
-Inspired by the pathological transitions be-tween different stages, we propose an adaptive depth-controlled diffusion (ADD) network to generate pathological progressive images for effective da-ta augmentation.
-This novel approach roots in domain migration, where a hybrid attention strategy guides the bidirectional diffusion, blending local and global attention priorities.
-With feature measuring, the adaptive depth-controlled strategy ensures the migration and maintains locational similarity in simulating the pathological feature transition.
-Based on tiny training set (samples ≤ 500), the ADD yields cross-domain progressive images with corresponding soft-labels.
-Experiments on two datasets suggest significant improvements in generation diversity, and the effectiveness with generated progressive samples are highlighted in downstream classifications.
+Pathological image analysis is a crucial field in deep learning applications.
+However, training effective models demands large-scale annotated data, which faces challenges due to sampling and annotation scarcity.
+The rapid developing generative models show potential to generate more training sam-ples in recent studies.
+However, they also struggle with generalization diver-sity when limited training data is available, making them incapable of gener-ating effective samples.
+Inspired by pathological transitions between differ-ent stages, we propose an adaptive depth-controlled diffusion (ADD) net-work for effective data augmentation.
+This novel approach is rooted in do-main migration, where a hybrid attention strategy blends local and global at-tention priorities.
+With feature measuring, the adaptive depth-controlled strategy guides the bidirectional diffusion.
+It simulates pathological feature transition and maintains locational similarity.
+Based on a tiny training set (samples ≤ 500), ADD yields cross-domain progressive images with corre-sponding soft labels.
+Experiments on two datasets suggest significant im-provements in generation diversity, and the effectiveness of the generated progressive samples is highlighted in downstream classification tasks.

 ## 🗃️ Usage